Serve Family Farmers

 - Require state institutions to source locally and regionally first.
 The West Virginia Fresh Food Act was a good start, urging state-funded institutions to spend at least 5% of their food budget locally.
 We must expand this to 20% over the next 3 years, and provide stronger enforcement for the law.

 - Continue to update the outdated food code, and streamline regulations to encourage cottage industries and small producers.
+With commercial food packing industries unsafe and breaking down, we will review regulations on cottage industries so small farmers and producers can more easily sell eggs, baked goods, soaps, jellies, pickles, and other home-produced goods.

 - Explore expanding on private-public community grants through U.S. Department of Energy, U.S. Department of Agriculture, U.S. Department of Defense, U.S. Environmental Protection Agency, Appalachian Regional Commission, private partnerships, etc., and reallocating funds from programs out-of-step with producing a robust and prosperous agricultural sector, healthy West Virginians, and a skilled, entrepreneurial workforce.